ZemouriZemouri/ToscaExecutionClient/README.md

 * https://github.com/Tricentis/ToscaExecutionClient

-## Description
+## Introduction
-Our Tosca Execution Clients allow you to trigger Tosca TestEvents from CI/CD pipelines or other environments.
+Tosca Execution Clients allow you to trigger Tosca TestEvents from CI/CD pipelines or other environments.
 They're an out-of-the-box solution that comes with a variety of configuration options.
 What's more, the clients are fully script-based, which allows you to tailor your Tosca CI/CD integration exactly to your needs.
 Tosca Execution Clients leverage the Execution API of Tosca Server.
-If you want to integrate directly with the Execution API, check out our online help.
+If you want to integrate directly with the Execution API, check out the Tricentis documentation online.

 ## Supported functionality
 ### Tosca 15.2